Freedom in the World

 Saint Vincent and the Grenadines achieved independence from Britain in 1979, with jurisdiction over the northern Grenadine islands of Bequia, Canouan, Mayreau, Mustique, Prune Island, Petit Saint Vincent, and Union Island.

-In 2009, the country’s politics were polarized over the November national referendum to replace the country’s 1979 constitution with one produced by a government-appointed Constitution Review Commission.
+In 2009, the country was polarized over a November national referendum to replace its 1979 constitution with one produced by a government-appointed Constitution Review Commission.
 Among other changes, the proposed constitution would make the country a republic, open national elections to members of the clergy and dual citizens, and permit marriage only between a biological man and a biological woman.
 The opposition strongly opposed the new constitution for falling short of fully reforming the government.
-The constitutional reform failed to pass, receiving support from only 43 percent of voters.
-The apparent unpopularity of the constitutional reform, which would have required approval from a two-thirds majority, placed the ruling ULP in a tough position ahead of 2010 elections.
+Needing two-thirds majority, the measure failed to pass, receiving support from only 43 percent of voters.

 The press is independent.
 There are two privately owned, independent weeklies and several smaller, partisan papers.
 The only television station is privately owned and free from government interference.
 Satellite dishes and cable television are available.
 The main news radio station is government owned, and call-in programs are prohibited.
 Equal access to radio is mandated during electoral campaigns, but there have been allegations that the ruling party has taken advantage of state control over programming.
 Some journalists also allege that government advertising is used as a political tool.
 Internet access is not restricted, and new network capabilities introduced in 2010 brought the promise of increased access.